-- Require all property/managing agents to be regulated.
-A working group has developed recommendations for the regulatory regime – the group published its report, Regulation of Property Agents Working Group: Final Report (PDF 655 KB), in July 2019.
+- Require the regulation of all property/managing agents.
+A working group has developed recommendations for the regulatory regime, see: Regulation of Property Agents Working Group: Final Report (PDF 655 KB), (July 2019).
 The Government is considering the recommendations.

 - Make buying and selling a leasehold property easier with timescales for agents and freeholders to respond to leasehold queries and maximum fees.
-There is an intention to introduce standard mandatory forms for leasehold information.
+There’s an intention to introduce standard mandatory forms for leasehold information.

-- Establish a Redress Reform Working Group with ombudsmen and redress schemes to help drive the programme of reform, including the establishment of a housing complaints resolution service.
+- Establish a Redress Reform Working Group with ombudsmen and redress schemes to help drive the programme of reform, including the setting up a housing complaints resolution service.
 The Group was established in January 2019.

 Leasehold reform in Wales

-On 1 May 2018, the Welsh Housing and Regeneration Minister at that time, Rebecca Evans, announced that the Welsh Government had formally joined the Law Commission’s leasehold reform project.
+On 1 May 2018, the Welsh Housing and Regeneration Minister at that time, Rebecca Evans, announced that the Welsh Government had joined the Law Commission’s leasehold reform project.
 A multi-disciplinary task and finish group on leasehold reform was established.
-The Task and Finish Group issued a report, Residential Leasehold Reform (PDF 892 KB), in July 2019.
-The report was described as “just the end of the first key stage of the work” the Group is undertaking.
+The Task and Finish Group issued a report, Residential Leasehold Reform (PDF 892 KB), in July 2019 which was described as “just the end of the first key stage of the work” the Group is undertaking.